 - Click on the ‘Organize’ icon–these are three vertical white dots under the ‘More’ icon.

 - Click Export bookmarks.
 Now you can choose a destination folder for your file.

 Importing this file to another Google Chrome is simple.
-You should follow the steps 1-5, and instead of ‘Export’, click ‘Import’.
-Then select the destination of the file and click ‘Open’.
-This will add all the saved bookmarks to the existing ones.
+You should follow the steps 1-5, and instead of ‘Export,’ click ‘Import.’
+Then select the destination of the file and click ‘Open.’
+This action will add all the saved bookmarks to the existing ones.

 Can’t Locate the File or Export Bookmarks?

 If for some reason, you can’t find your bookmarks file in the mentioned folders or you have trouble exporting an HMTL file, you can post a question on Google Support.

-Sometimes the problem can be a glitch in your Google Chrome profile, or there may be another type of malfunction.
-If that is the case, try restarting the PC and trying again or contact someone from the Customer team will take over and guide you to the solution.
+Sometimes, the problem is a glitch in your Google Chrome profile or current OS state, or there may be another type of malfunction.
+If that is the case, try restarting the PC and trying again or contact someone from the Customer team, which will take over and guide you to a solution.